lfn-cnti/bestpractices/ccdps/NNNN-UC-template.md

 > Provide definitions for technical terms and acronyms.

 ## Involved processes
-*TIP: Please mark key processes that are involved in the use case you are presenting.
+> Please uncomment and/or add key processes that are involved in the use case you are presenting.
 This helps actors to decide if the use case is relevant for them or not.
-If there are more processes involved please make multiple selection.*
+> - Development
+> - Deployment
+> - System integration
+> - Network integration
+> - Lifecycle management
+> - Operations
 - [ ] Development
 - [ ] Deployment
 - [ ] System integration